-I am a Baptist minister in the UK, though now retired from full-time pastoral leadership.
-I have published in the areas of worship, spirituality and theology and I’m working hard at becoming a better artist.
-Unless otherwise stated, all the photos on this site (including the header) have been taken by me and all the daubings are my own.
+I am an ordained Baptist minister in the UK, though now retired from full-time pastoral leadership.
+I have published in the areas of worship, spirituality and theology and I’m working hard at becoming a better painter and poet.
+Unless otherwise stated, all the photos on this site have been taken by me and all the daubings are my own.
 (Of course, many of the images of other people’s art have come from elsewhere.)
-I am fascinated by the way that attempting to draw or paint something helps you see it in a new way and I want to explore how this can help us to pray.
+I am fascinated by the way that attempting to draw or paint something helps you see it in a new way and I want to explore how this can help us pray.

 I have a degree in theology from Oxford University, a research degree in systematic theology from the University of Sussex and a PhD from the University of Leeds for my dissertation, Baptist Worship: Liturgical Theology from a Free Church Perspective.

 I have pastored churches in various parts of England and Wales, including an ecumenical congregation, and have taught theology in a number of universities.
 From 2000 to 2006 I was principal of Bristol Baptist College and in 2014-15 I served as president of the Baptist Union of Great Britain.